mbta/github_asana_integration/app/README.md

   * `autopep -i handler.py`
   * `pylint handler.py`

-# Basic deployment of new code
+# Deployment of new code
 In this `app` dir,
   * Add the dependencies
     * `rm -rf venv`